 As Walt Whitman demonstrates in Leaves of Grass, America is a landscape of multiple voices.
 In this tenth grade English course students journey through this landscape, and move roughly chronologically from the seventeenth century through our present day.
 Beginning with Native American literature and narratives by colonial women held in captivity, the class traces several important movements in literary history, such as transcendentalism, Romanticism, and the Harlem Renaissance, always seeking out the “living and buried speech” Whitman describes.
 In the first semester, the course establishes the canon with Thoreau and Hawthorne, while exploring the often unheard voices of the enslaved in Jacobs’ Incidents in the Life of a Slave Girl and Douglass’s autobiography.
 Second semester widens its scope, beginning with selections from the Harlem Renaissance, and moving through four distinct voices in Cather, Morrison, García and Rankine.

-Intersections: Literary Identities (Grades 11 and 12 — 1 Credit)
+Creative Monsters (Grades 11 and 12 — 1 credit)

-Coming of Age in Literature and Society (Grades 11 and 12 — 1 Credit)
+Coming of Age in Literature and Society (Grades 11 and 12 — 1 credit)

 The coming-of-age story is a popular genre that readers young and old have consistently found appealing.
-From Charlotte Bronte’s Jane Eyre to Junot Diaz’s The Incredible Life of Oscar Wao, the coming-of-age novel has explored what it means to grow up and confront adulthood in a variety of times and places.
+From Charlotte Brontë’s Jane Eyre to Junot Diaz’s The Incredible Life of Oscar Wao, the coming-of-age novel has explored what it means to grow up and confront adulthood in a variety of times and places.
 Students in this course explore several examples of this genre from across the ages, and consider how elements such as race, gender, and class affect this journey into adulthood.
 We will ask what it means to become an adult, examine the risks and rewards of this journey, and consider the balance between individual aspirations and social conformity.
 Possible texts include Shakespeare’s Twelfth Night and Hamlet, Jane Austen’s Emma, James Joyce’s Portrait of the Artist as a Young Man, Jamaica Kincaid’s Annie John, Noviolet Bulawayo’s We Need New Names, Kazuo Ishiguro’s Never Let Me Go, Jesmyn Ward’s Salvage the Bones, and Alison Bechdel’s Fun Home.
 Students should expect to complete some performative work as part of this course and to create as well as consume original works about growing up.
+This course is recommended for juniors but open to seniors.

-Reading and Writing the City (Grades 11 and 12 — 1 Credit)
+Reading and Writing the City (Grades 11 and 12 — 1 credit)

-Dangers of a Single Story: The Literature of Immigrants, Refugees, and Displaced Peoples (Grades 11 and 12 — 1 Credit)
+Dangers of a Single Story: The Literature of Immigrants, Refugees, and Displaced Peoples (Grades 11 and 12 — 1 credit)

 In this course, students will listen and respond to stories of immigrants, refugees, and displaced peoples.
 We will seek these stories in literature, memoir, history, art, film, policy and law, statistics, and other accounts that offer competing and often contentious narratives.
 Keeping in mind Chimamanda Adichie’s Ted Talk “Dangers of a Single Story,” we will look critically at dominant narratives about migrants and migration that fail to recognize the complex factors pushing and pulling people away from their places of birth.
 At the same time, we will turn often to literature and film to gain a more nuanced understanding of what it means to depart the familiar and to arrive in, adapt to, and sometimes resist the conventions of a new nation.
 Possible readings and viewings include Dave Eggers' What is the What, Christopher Quinn’s God Grew Tired of Us, Chimamanda Adichie’s Americanah, Mohsin Ahmad’s Exit West, Sam Selvon’s Lonely Londoners, and selections from Dohra Ahmad’s anthology The Penguin Book of Migration Literature.
 In order to further broaden our understanding of the topics and themes raised in these stories, we will also attend to current events, get out of the classroom, and look for opportunities to serve and advocate for the immigrant communities of New York City.
 Students who enroll in this course can expect to create traditional literary essays, original poetry, blog posts, podcasts, editorials, and zines.